Ezinneifechukwunyelu/sql/02_activities/assignments/Assignment1.md

 Link if you encounter a paywall: https://web.archive.org/web/20240422105834/https://www.wired.com/story/pakistan-digital-database-family-design/

 **What values systems are embedded in databases and data systems you encounter in your day-to-day life?**
+One of such value system is the assumption that children and parents should have the same surname and siblings from the same father and/or mother should have the same surname as well.
+This is evident in immigration systems in various countries.
+But my personal experince are in Nigeria and Canada.
 Consider, for example, concepts of fariness, inequality, social structures, marginalization, intersection of technology and society, etc.